JPMorgan says tax changes will spur more profits after quarterly beat

 (Reuters) - JPMorgan Chase & Co (JPM.N) beat Wall Street’s fourth-quarter earnings expectations on Friday and said tax law changes will help future profits by not only reducing the amount it pays the federal government but also by stimulating more business.

 JPMorgan, the biggest U.S. bank by assets, recorded $2.4 billion in one-time charges in the fourth quarter related to the tax law changes.
-However, it expects its effective tax rate to drop to 19 percent this year from 32 percent last year, which could save it billions of dollars.
+However, it expects its effective tax rate to drop to 19 percent this year from 32 percent last year, which will save it billions of dollars.

-The sweeping tax changes President Donald Trump signed into law in December, designed to kick-start economic growth, slashed the corporate rate to 21 percent from 35 percent.
+The sweeping tax changes President Donald Trump signed into law in December, designed to kick-start economic growth, slashed the U.S. corporate rate to 21 percent from 35 percent.

-As a result, JPMorgan said it expects corporations to borrow more, offer more stock and pursue more mergers and acquisitions, all of which would boost JPMorgan’s revenue.
+As a result, JPMorgan said it expects corporations to borrow more, offer more stock and pursue more mergers and acquisitions, all of which would boost revenue.

-“It is a really strong positive for the economy, the country and for our clients generally and so we are very optimistic,” Chief Financial Officer Marianne Lake said on a call with reporters.
+Although the bank plans to use some of that money for compensation, business investments, helping rural communities and other uses, it will mostly boost profits, executives said on a call with analysts.

-The bank’s shareholders should also see benefits as the tax changes will enable JPMorgan to return more capital to them, Lake said.
+“Much of it will fall to our bottom line in 2018 and beyond,” Chief Financial Officer Marianne Lake said on a call with analysts.

-“All things being equal there is definitely the opportunity to consider dividends and repurchases as we go through 2018,” she said.
+The bank’s shareholders should benefit as JPMorgan returns more capital to them through dividends and stock buybacks, she said.

 Several financial companies, including Citigroup Inc (C.N) and Morgan Stanley (MS.N), have warned investors that they will face short-term pain over some of the tax changes.
 However, over the longer term, the changes are widely expected to generate gains for large U.S. corporations.